 - Multiple trunks for numerous workplaces with identical calling networks for all users

 It is simple to mix up SIP trunks with SIP lines.
-In some instances, they can be used interchangeably.
+In some instances, they can be used interchangeably, but there is a difference between SIP Line and SIP Trunk.

 Consider it in terms of a tree stem against its branches: The fundamental comparison of a tree (trunk) with numerous branches (lines) ought to clarify the distinction between the two concepts.